vcchen93/Job_Recommender/README.md

 # Job_Recommender

 ### This is a job recommender written in python for Taiwanese.
+Well, I always wanted to be a researcher of Social Science before 20yo, then I became a heat transfer sales representative (never even knew this exist).
+Now I am trying to be a data analyst/engineer.
+I guess there will always be jobs you never knew but actually fits you well!

 ## Introduction